DandiAndy/TokenCreator/README.md

 Made this token creator to create standing paper tokens for my tabletop games and labels them according to their filename (Note that proper spacing of the label will require [Camel Case](https://simple.wikipedia.org/wiki/CamelCase).
 See the example .png in the [CreatureImages](/CreatureImages) folder).

+Note that the images will be scaled to the width of the platform base that you provide.
+The example platform base is 6 inches wide (1 inch = 5 feet ∴ 30 wide or of Colossal size).
+They can then be scaled down to meet your needs, but if you want to add your own base sized to Medium, Large, Huge, etc, you can do so.
+If you provide a 1 inch base, you should get token perfect for a single grid square.

 Modify the following in token_creator.py file and add folders where necessary:

 _img_location = 'YOUR_CREATURE_IMAGE_FOLDER_HERE.png' # The folder that contains the images you want to tokenize.